softwarepub/project.software-metadata.pub/index.md

 provided open access.

-## Feedback
+## Get in touch!

-This is an open repository to collect feedback on the HERMES project.

 We see our project as part of a global and inter-disciplinary effort to improve the state of the art in research software engineering, maintenance and scholarly communications around research software.
-We therefore appreciate any feedback you may have on the HERMES project itself and any of its outputs.
+We would therefore like to encourage discussion and collaboration around HERMES, and appreciate any feedback you may have on the HERMES project itself or any of its outputs.

-**How to give feedback**
+### Getting in touch

+✉ You can always write the HERMES team an email at [team@software-metadata.pub](mailto:team@software-metadata.pub).

+If what you would like to talk about is easier to do in a video call, you are invited to join our weekly project meetings.
+These take place regularly on Wednesdays, at 10:00 CET/CEST (check to see what time this is in your timezone).

+If you want to join us, please let us know via email first, so we can share details on how to join, etc.
+We will also try to find a date and time that suits you, if you cannot make the regular time at all.

+### Providing feedback

+We collect feedback on the HERMES project in an [open project repository on GitHub](https://github.com/hermes-hmc/project).
-Either [create an issue](https://github.com/hermes-hmc/feedback/issues/new/choose) in our project repository or [send us an email](mailto:team@software-metadata.pub?subject=HERMES%20Reachout).
+You can [create an issue there](https://github.com/hermes-hmc/feedback/issues/new/choose), or simply write us an email at [team@software-metadata.pub](mailto:team@software-metadata.pub?subject=HERMES%20feedback).

 ## Acknowledgements